 5 cloves garlic, finely diced

-1 birdseye chili, finely diced
+1 birdseye chilli, finely diced

-1 Long red chili, finely diced
+1 Long red chilli, finely diced

 4 kaffir lime leaves